 Back in April I got the unexpected news that one of my dearest friends, Adam Warne, had died.

-He was in the year below me at school but I properly met him when I joined Vehicle Derek as the bass player (he was the drummer).
-The pic at the top is of us onstage in 1988 when VD were supporting either The Senseless Things or Mega City Four.
-We went onto become firm friends and got up to all sorts of musical, artistic and plain old hanging-around-mischief.
+He was in the year below me at Boston Grammar School but I properly met him when I joined hardcore punk band Vehicle Derek in early 1988 as the bass player (he was the drummer).
+The pic at the top is of us onstage in about May 1988 when Vehicle Derek were supporting either The Senseless Things or Mega City Four.
+We went onto become firm friends and got up to all sorts of musical, artistic and plain old hanging-around-mischief, whether it was in bands, creating art, or just zooming around town.

-As with so much of life there was a huge period where we didn’t see each other, but I did catch up with him in 2012.
+We hung out despite the miles between us after he settled in Leeds and I moved to Oxford, and wrote letters in the meantime.
+As with so much of life as you get older there was a huge period where we didn’t see each other.
+But I did catch up with him in 2012.

 The pic at the bottom is from that meeting when I was up in Leeds on a trip (last year when I reminded him that it had been 4 years since we last met he wrote back ‘Sweet Jiminy Jesus Cricket Christbiscuits!
 The situation simply must be remedied!’ but…regrettably no plans got made).